javan/copy/README.md

 ## Copy is a sinatra-based content management system.

-Copy is similar to [Brochure](https://github.com/sstephenson/brochure) in spirit, but with the edition of editable text blocks.
+Copy is similar to [Brochure](https://github.com/sstephenson/brochure) in spirit, but with the addition of editable text blocks.

 More soon.